Services

 The Contract and Deposit Payment

 Once you have confirmed that my quote is acceptable, I then create the contract for the work.
 The contract is written in plain English, not legal doublespeak, and outlines the work to be done, the payment methods, and when each installment payment (three in all) is due.
 This contract is then emailed to you for your review.
-If the contract is acceptable, you then print the contract, fill in the required information, sign it and mail it back to me.
+If the contract is acceptable, you then print the contract, fill in the required information, sign it and either email it or regular mail the contract back to me.

 Please note: No work begins until the deposit has been received.